cse-labs/res-edge-labs/labs/beta-labs/kustomize/README.md

 ## Create application overlay

 Overlays on applications allow to deploy different application versions to different set of clusters.

 You can use the  `kic overlay` command to perform this operation.

-> Note: The implementation of `kic overlay` on this template uses the `imdb` application image as hardcoded image reference.
-In case you want to explore the template with your own applications, you need to manually update the image reference.

 Execute the kic command as presented below where `1.0.1` is the version number and `imdb` is your app name: